MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

     - They can exclude disks from replication.
     - If disks are excluded, they won't be present on the Azure VM after migration.

-1. In **Review + Start replication**, they review the settings.
+1. In **Review + Start replication**, the admin reviews the settings.
 Then they select **Replicate** to start the initial replication for the servers.

 > [!NOTE]
-> Replication settings can be updated any time before replication starts in **Manage** > **Replicating machines**.
-Settings can't be changed after replication starts.
+> You can update replication settings at any time before replication starts in **Manage** > **Replicating machines**.
+But you can't update the settings after replication starts.

 ## Step 7: Migrate the database via Azure Database Migration Service

-The Contoso admins migrate the database via Azure Database Migration Service by following the [step-by-step migration tutorial](/azure/dms/tutorial-sql-server-to-azure-sql).
-They can perform online, offline, and hybrid (preview) migrations.
+The Contoso admin migrates the database via Azure Database Migration Service by following the [step-by-step migration tutorial](/azure/dms/tutorial-sql-server-to-azure-sql).
+They can run online, offline, and hybrid (preview) migrations.

-As a summary, they must perform the following tasks:
+As a summary, the admin does the following tasks:

 - Use the Premium pricing tier to create an Azure Database Migration Service instance that connects to the virtual network.
 - Ensure that the instance can access the remote SQL Server via the virtual network.
 Ensure that all incoming ports are allowed: from Azure to SQL Server at the virtual network level, the network VPN, and the machine that hosts SQL Server.